oswald2/AURIS/README.md

 Current work focuses on the command link.
 Goal is to have a conduit based pipeline of command encoding flowing from a command request -> TC packet -> PUS packet -> segments -> COP-1 -> TC transfer frames -> CLTU -> Transfer Protocol.
 Parts of these are already present, but currently there is no complete pipeline.
 Some code skeletons are available to lay out the types used (e.g. a module defining the data types and then a encoder which contains a conduit to transform the data type to the next layer).

-Current focus is on the COP-1 state machine and the NCTRS protocol to have a first indication of successful transmissions in interworking with spacecraft simulators.
-Also EDEN and C&C support will be added soon.
+Encoding from TC-Transfer Frame and sending via NCTRS protocol already works.

  ## Building ##

  ### Building with stack ###

  You can use `stack` to build the project.
-Be aware, that by default the `llvm` flag is set in the `stack.yaml`.
-If you prefer the native code generator, just comment it out.
+To enable the llvm build, specify:
+  * --flag esa-space-protocols:llvm

+ `stack test` builds and runs the tests, `stack bench` builds and runs the benchmarks.

  ### Building with Cabal ###